GSA/sdg-indicators-usa/README.md

 * _includes/footer.html: You can update the Google Analytics section here.
 * assets/img/favicons: You can update these images according to your own branding.

-## Step 6: Remove the U.S. statistics and metadata from the repository
+## F) Remove the U.S. statistics and metadata from the repository

 Remove the US statistics and metadata from the repository.
 The US NRP currently files both the platform code and the SDG statistics and metadata in the same repository (or folder).
 This means that forking the US NRP will copy both the US data and its style sheets.
 Therefore, countries will want to remove the US statistics and metadata from their copy of the US NRP.